 On Street Construction and Maintenance (OSCAM) Permit:

-- All work on freeways, river crossings and in the downtown core or Whyte Avenue area.
+- All work on freeways, river crossings, in the downtown core, or Whyte Avenue area.

-- All work with a duration of more than four hours at any one location.
-Minor locations require two full business days to process and major locations can take up to ten full business days.
+- Non-excavation work with a duration of more than four hours at any one location

 - To apply for an OSCAM permit, visit edmonton.ca/oscampermit.